Masegodevcon3/Masegodevcon3/README.md

 ## 💡 Project Highlights
 - 🏆 **Finalist – FoodLink MVP (2025)**
-  Developed a Minimum Viable Product that made it to the finalist round of a social innovation challenge.
+My MVP, **FoodLink**, was selected as a **finalist** in a national social innovation challenge.
-  *FoodLink* connects local farmers, community gardens, and surplus food sources to reduce waste and fight food insecurity.
+It’s a platform that connects farmers, community gardens, and surplus food sources to reduce waste and fight food insecurity.
+This project taught me how code can empower communities — and that’s exactly the kind of impact I want my work to have.

 You can connect with me on: